 The Blue Lagoon is one of Iceland's most popular attractions, and it's little wonder as to why.
-The beautiful milky-blue water is unlike anything else found on earth, and makes a stark contrast to the surrounding black lava fields and its creeping grey moss.
-It sits at 39°C (102°F) year-round, making it the perfect temperature for bathing.
+The beautiful milky-blue water is unlike anything else found on earth and makes a stark contrast to the surrounding black lava fields and creeping grey moss.
+The water sits at 39°C (102°F) year-round, making it the perfect bathing temperature.

-It is only a 15-minute drive from the Keflavík International Airport, and around a 30-minute drive from the capital city, Reykjavík.
-That makes it the perfect first stop when arriving in Iceland, or last stop before you leave the country.
+It is only a 15-minute drive from the Keflavík International Airport and around a 30-minute drive from the capital city, Reykjavík.
+That makes it the perfect first stop when arriving in Iceland or the last stop before leaving the country.

-Due to its excellent location, its soothing waters and rich skin nourishment, the Blue Lagoon quickly became Iceland's most visited attraction, rivaled only by the Golden Circle sightseeing route.
+Due to its excellent location, soothing waters, and rich skin nourishment, the Blue Lagoon quickly became Iceland's most visited attraction, rivaled only by the Golden Circle sightseeing route.

-In fact, the Blue Lagoon has become so popular that in order to get in you’ll need to book your entry days or even weeks in advance.
+In fact, the Blue Lagoon has become so popular that you’ll need to book your entry days or even weeks in advance to get in.

 Picture by Juergen Teller

 And who knows, you might be rubbing shoulders with international celebrities when you do go.
-Celebrities such as Björk, Beyoncé, Jay-Z, Kim Kardashian and Kanye West have all been spotted in the Blue Lagoon, much to the delight of other visitors.
+Celebrities such as Björk, Beyoncé, Jay-Z, Kim Kardashian, and Kanye West have all been spotted in the Blue Lagoon, much to other visitors’ delight.

-But what is the history of this lagoon, why is it so blue and what makes it so special?
+But what is the history of this lagoon, why is it so blue, and what makes it so unique?
 Read on to find out all there is to know about the Blue Lagoon.

 The Blue Lagoon is a spa in Iceland and is open all year round.

-The minimum age to enter the Blue Lagoon is 2 years old, entry is free for 2-13 year olds.
+The minimum age to enter the Blue Lagoon is two years, and entry is free for two to 13-year-olds.

 The average temperature of the water is 39°C (102°F) all year round.